Tony's Blonde Hair Is The Biggest Mystery In The New 13 Reasons Why Trailer

 Update: The trailer for the final season of 13 Reasons Why is finally here.
 While the clip has us on the edge of our seats, wondering if last season's secret will be revealed, all eyes are on Christian Navarro's character, Tony Padilla, who now inexplicably has blonde hair on the show.

-It's been over a year since Padilla gave us a first look at his hair-color transformation, which many assumed was for season four of the series, and now we finally have our confirmation.
+It's been over a year since Padilla gave us a first look at his hair-colour transformation, which many assumed was for season four of the series, and now we finally have our confirmation.

 The actor actually kept the blonde hair until just a few days ago when he debuted a quarantine buzzcut on Instagram.
 It seems he's welcoming the end of an era by shedding away the character, and now we'll have to wait until June 5 to see exactly what it means on screen.